ultrox/webdevmnemonic/README.md

 ## What is origin?
-When I was learning about CORS I didn't know is origin, so I rememberd it as `PHP`.
+When I was learning about CORS I didn't know what is origin, so I rememberd it as `PHP`.
 I was very proud on my "discovery" so it stuck for me.

 Mnemonic to use: PHP
 > Origin is combination of Protocol(scheme) Host Port -> PHP